 o is an other affliction which he is tempted to cut off.
-He expects not to live above a Dozen years & he shall lose one of those in hair dressing.
+He expects not to live above a Dozen years and he shall lose one of those in hair dressing.
 Their is not a porter nor a washer woman but what has their hair powderd and drest every day."

-- ↑ Ibid, 1:397.
+- 2. MB, 1:397.

-- ↑ A good discussion of the development of the bag-wig can be found in Diana de Marly, Fashion for Men: An Illustrated History (New York: Holmes & Meier, 1985), 63.
-Also, Elisabeth McClellan, Historic Dress in America (Philadelphia: G.W.
-Jacobs, 1904), 1:316.
+- 3. A good discussion of the development of the bag-wig can be found in Diana de Marly, Fashion for Men: An Illustrated History (New York: Holmes & Meier, 1985), 63.
+See also Elisabeth McClellan, Historic Dress in America, 1607-1870 (Philadelphia: G.W.
+Jacobs & Co., 1904), 316.

-- ↑ Everett Somerville Brown, ed.
-William Plumer's Memorandum of Proceedings in the United States Senate, 1803-1807 (New York: Macmillan Company, 1923).
+- 5. Everett Somerville Brown, ed., William Plumer's Memorandum of Proceedings in the United States Senate, 1803-1807 (New York: The Macmillan Company, 1923), 193.

 - 7. Jefferson to Thomas Jefferson Randolph, May 6, 1809, in PTJ:RS, 1:190.
 Transcription available at Founders Online.